jackyzha0/quartz/content/notes/06-async-javascript.md

 # error handling
 the fetch API can throw errors

-to handle these promise objects have a `catch` method. this is similar to a `.then` but only trigger when there is an error.
+to handle these, promise objects have a `catch` method. this is similar to a `.then` but only trigger when there is an error.

 ``` javascript
 const fetchPromise = fetch('https://url.url.json')